magodo/terraform-provider-outlook/website/docs/r/message_rule.html.markdown

 * `body_contains` - (Optional) Specifies the strings that should appear in the body of an incoming message in order for the condition or exception to apply.

 * `body_or_subject_contains` - (Optional) Specifies a list of the strings that should appear in the body or subject of an incoming message in order for the condition or exception to apply.

+* `categories` - (Optional) Specifies a list of the categories that an incoming message should be labeled with in order for the condition or exception to apply.

 * `from_addresses` - (Optional) Specifies a list of the specific sender email addresses of an incoming message in order for the condition or exception to apply.